AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/map.md

      >[!IMPORTANT]
      >
-     >Only choose metrics that use an [attribution model](/help/data-views/component-settings/attribution.md#attribution-models) that gives 100% credit to the touch point.
-For example, Last Touch, First Touch, Same Touch, and Participation all give 100% credit.
-     >
-     >Avoid choosing metrics that have attribution models that give partial credit, such as U Shaped and Time Decay.
-Metrics with these attribution models result in inaccurate map data, because attribution is applied to the latitude and longitude pairs.
+     >If you choose a metric that has [attribution applied](/help/data-views/component-settings/attribution.md#attribution-models), the same attribution is applied to the latitude and longitude pairs within the map visualization's current viewport.
      >

      <!-- Only choose metrics that use Last Touch as the [attribution model](/help/data-views/component-settings/attribution.md#attribution-models) (this is the default attribution model for all metrics).
 Choosing a metric that has an attribution model other than Last Touch results in inaccurate map data, because attribution is applied to the latitude and longitude pairs. -->